 1 – Have quiet times in your day – introverts really struggle in constant hustle and bustle, unlike their extrovert counterparts, constant busy or loud behaviours is really destructive to them and they can then struggle to process other parts of their day or shutdown.
 Introverts can become physically, mentally and emotionally drained from constant activity, talking and socialising and this can lead to them becoming anxious, irritable, angry, tired, sad or unwell.
 Taking account of this, and structuring in quiet downtime for the whole household allows them to recharge their batteries and restore calm.

-2 – Become comfortable with silence – simply put, introverts do not want to talk to you 24/7.
+2 – Become comfortable with silence – introverts can find it impossible to talk to you 24/7.
 Whilst they may joyfully take part in deep and meaningful conversations, they rarely want to discuss the weather, make simple chit chat or to discuss the colour of the shoes you want to buy.
-If you have an introverted child, start becoming comfortable with companionable silence and allow them space to ponder, think, process or enjoy what they are doing without fear that they will have to contribute to mundane chit chat.
-There isn’t anything wrong with them, they are just unlikely to want to exert the energy on taking part in it.
-Learning to be silent with them, and often getting past your own issues with silence, means that they are more likely to join you for activities as they can relax.
+If you have an introverted child, it can be really helpful to start becoming comfortable with companionable silence and allow them space to ponder, think, process or enjoy what they are doing without fear that they will have to contribute to chit chat but to also offer them opportunities to talk when they can.
+There isn’t anything wrong, they are just unlikely to find the energy to take part in it.
+Learning to be silent with them, and often getting past our own issues with silence, means that they are more likely to join you for activities as they can relax.

-3 – Don’t spring surprises on them – introverts rarely like spontaneity, and if they say they do they may be trying not to upset you!
-Do not spring surprises on them, give them due notice of bigger events and at least an hour or twos notice of events and situations that are arising.
-If you can’t you may need to accept that they will shut down, struggle or become anxious.
-Introverts like to ponder, process and formulate a plan, so spontaneity – including organising for their friends to spring up on their doorsteps does them more harm than good and it won’t make them love you more but rather avoid you.
+3 – Don’t spring surprises on them – introverts rarely like spontaneity, and if they say they do they may be trying not to upset you.
+Trying not to spring surprises on them, give them due notice of bigger events and where possible at least an hour or twos notice of events and situations that are arising can really help them.
+If you can’t you may need to accept that they may shut down, struggle or become anxious.
+Introverts like to ponder, process and formulate a plan, so spontaneity – including organising for their friends to spring up on their doorsteps can do them more harm than good as they can quickly become overwhelmed.

 4 – Support them to practice self-care – whether it’s a hot bath, painting their nails or sitting brushing their hair for them in silence, helping your child or teen develop a strong sense of self-care is paramount to supporting their mental health.
 They won’t necessarily want to do what the rest of the family wants to do, and allowing them the freedom to say ‘no’ and be supported is important to help them to recognise their needs and meet them.
 However, do support them to find things that they do like to do, even if they are quiet and not necessarily your choosing.